anatollupacescu/go-code-time/README.md

  1. the source for that value is changing: an instance of `time.Time`
  1. implement the `prototype` pattern

-Before using a value receiver we must ask ourselves: If the method does not mutate its receiver, does it need to be a method?
+Before using a value receiver we must ask ourselves: If the method does not mutate its receiver, does it need to be a method? (ex5)

-Using values as function call arguments also makes sense if structs are small and likely to stay that way `Point2D{x,y}`
+Using values as function call arguments also makes sense if structs are **small** and likely to stay that way `Point2D{x,y}`

 Use pointer receiver:
 1. to change the internal state of the object.
 1. when referencing to atomic types like `sync.Mutex`.
 1. to signal to user that this variable is not supposed to be copied: `*fs.File` or `*testing.T`
-1. you need to re-slice or reallocate the slice or otherwise change the underlying backing data structure.
+1. you need reallocate the slice or otherwise change the underlying backing data structure.

 ## General advices regarding pointers
-Don't use them only to improve speed, unless there's an explicit requirement and benchmarking.
+Don't use them only to improve speed, unless there's an explicit requirement and benchmark tests.
 Don't use pointers to basic data types unless `null` has semantic significance, or the pointer is required by the used library, like in the case of serialization
 Slices or maps of pointers is a corner case, should be only use when there's a strong case for it, like the need to change the state of the individual elements in the collection.
-They don't normally add any benefits but do add overhead because of increased chance of cache misses.
+They don't normally add any benefits but do add overhead because of increased chance of cache misses (gc pressure)
 Because in `Go` every assignment is a copy - if by some requirement you **must** use an array (and not a slice) then as a workaround it makes sense to use an array of pointers.

 #### Pointers as arguments:
-If you pass them as arguments the expectation is still that the client will not change the state the pointer is referencing.
+If you pass them as arguments the expectation is still that the client will not change the state the pointer is referencing, unless it's reflected in the function name.
 #### Bonus:
 How large is large?
 Assume it's equivalent to passing all its elements as arguments to the method.
 If that feels too large, it's also too large for the receiver.